 As a part of our Great Pyr rescue program, we are careful to ensure that adopting families are well-informed about the breed.
 Our club and this site, are dedicated to providing you with as much accurate information as we can obtain through our research and our own personal experience with the breed.

 Note that we do not allow dogs to go to homes with shock fencing or tie-outs.
 Do not apply if you have either.

 Pyrs do not always respect invisible fencing and tie-outs can lead to aggression since they cannot reach all areas of their territory, and fear if they get shocked.
 You must have secure-fencing of at least 6-feet.

-In addition we do everything within reason to ensure that you are provided with a dog that suits your environment and needs.
-We do this through collecting information and through personal contact with you.
+In addition, we do everything within reason to ensure that you are provided with a dog that suits your environment, and needs, and that your family is a suitable fit for that dog.
+We do this through collecting information, and through personal contact with you.

-We know that this will be time well invested.
-Thank you for helping us help you.
+We know that this will be time well-invested.

 Please note, this online form requires you to provide a valid email address.

 My PYR is two years old, I just rescued him from a bad situation, he is constipated, is this an issue with the breed or an issue specific to this PYR

 Apr 05, 21 01:32 PM